 5. Sell or Donate Items for Easy Downsizing

-Once you have some full “Donate” boxes, selling or giving these belongings away is going to be much simpler!
+Once you have some full “Donate” boxes, selling or giving these belongings away is so much simpler!

-Anything left over after your sales efforts can be donated to local charities and consignment stores and be sure to keep the receipts for tax write-offs!
+Anything left over after your sales efforts can be donated to local charities and consignment stores.
+Be sure to keep the receipts for tax write-offs!
 After all is said and done, you will enjoy a much lighter moving load and some extra money to cover some of the moving expenses!
 A win-win!

 Get More Packing and Moving Tips From the Professionals at Careful Moving and Storage

 Moving doesn’t have to be hard or time consuming.
-Our team of professional movers has over 45 years of experience with the insight and know-how to help you plan the perfect move.
+Our professional moving company has over 45 years of experience with the insight and know-how to help you plan the perfect move.
 Our quality service and personalized care will provide you with a stress-free move!

-If you are planning a move in Sonoma County and are in need of a professional moving company or storage services, contact our team at Careful Moving and Storage for a free consultation!
+Planning a move in Sonoma County?
+Need a professional moving company or storage services?
+Contact Santa Rosa’s #1 local moving company, Careful Moving and Storage for a free consultation!